Dark

 As the Smilodon couldn’t crush bone, they could have been associated with bone-crushing hyenas.

-Saber Tooth Tiger Adaptations
+Saber Tooth Tiger Facts About Its Adaptations

 The Saber Tooth Tiger had several unique adaptations that made it a formidable predator.
 Its long, sharp canines were ideal for slicing through the tough hide and muscle of large herbivores.
 The Saber Tooth Tiger also had strong neck muscles that allowed it to hold onto struggling prey.
 Its shorter limbs were well-suited for powerful bursts of speed and agility, making it an efficient hunter in dense forests and grasslands.
 Additionally, the Saber Tooth Tiger was a social animal that hunted in packs, which increased its chances of success and ensured that injured or sick members of the pack were still able to eat.